microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 ### Analyzing data across seasons

-Next we'll analyze the number of image sequences across seasons.
-We'll achieve this by first creating a new spark dataframe that counts the sequences per season.

-Add the following code in a new cell in the Notebook, review to understand and run it.
+Next we'll analyze the number of image sequences across seasons.Add the following code in a new cell in the Notebook, review to understand and run it.

 ```python
 # Import the required libraries